Blog / Maddie West / May 4, 2018

 If you take each of the components of Disaster Risk Reduction in term we can see that:

-If you look across all of the national governments and organisations involved with GEO, this community has the data, tools, and analytical capabilities to help identify and address some of the challenges facing the wider community, and as such is well placed to coordinate efforts.
+If you look across all of the national governments and organizations involved with GEO, this community has the data, tools, and analytical capabilities to help identify and address some of the challenges facing the wider community, and as such is well placed to coordinate efforts.

 What is your role in the GEO Secretariat?